r3cubed/r3cubed.github.io/README.md

 [Please check this year's program](../../wiki)

-## Welcome to Python and Data Science Study Group 👋
+## Python and Data Science Study Group 👋

 Thank you for your interests and enthusiasm which I didn't expect.
 Our regular meeting will start in August with prayers and careful planning.